bharagha/edge-ai-libraries-ww32/sample-applications/video-search-and-summarization/docs/user-guide/get-started.md

 - **Run different application stacks**: Execute different application stacks available in the application to perform video search and summary.
 - **Modify application parameters**: Customize settings like inference models and deployment configurations to adapt the application to your specific requirements.

+> **ℹ️ Note for EMT (Edge Microvisor Toolkit) Users**
+>
+> If you are running the VSS application on an OS image built with **Edge Microvisor Toolkit (EMT)**—an Azure Linux-based build pipeline for Intel® platforms—you must install the following package to enable GPU support:
+>
+> ```bash
+> sudo dnf install mesa-libGL
+> ```
+>
+> Installing `mesa-libGL` provides the OpenGL library and typically creates the `/dev/dri` device path, which is the standard device path for Direct Rendering Infrastructure (DRI) on Linux, required for GPU-accelerated workloads.
+However, please verify that `/dev/dri` exists on your system after installation.
+If it does not, ensure your system configuration allows for GPU device creation, as this path is necessary for the VSS application to use hardware acceleration.

 ## ✅ Prerequisites

 - Verify that your system meets the [minimum requirements](./system-requirements.md).